mirbyte/Text-List-Tools/README.md

 <sub>_Educational purposes only.
+Don't be a dick.
 I am not responsible for any damages caused by my code or software._</sub>